cjns1989/Saint-Simon_M2/README.md

   4. make *epub*: recreate the epub
   5. make *html*: recreate the web-friendly html output

-  While working on your changes, rather than run *make all* and create all output formats (which takes a while on slow systems) you can create a single pdf file at one given point size - e.g. *make pdf10* to create the 10pt raw pdf.
+  While working on your changes, rather than run *make/ make all* and create all output formats (which takes a while on slow systems) you can create a single pdf file at one given point size - e.g. *make pdf10* to create the 10pt raw pdf.

   By default the pdf and pdfc folders each contain 6 files — at different point sizes: 8, 9, 10, 11, 12 & 14pt.